Osedea/osd-dev-dashboard/README.md

 ### Github integration

 - Go to your github tokens : https://github.com/settings/tokens
-- Create a new token for osd_conky
+- Create a new token for osd-dev-dashboard
 - Give it access to :
     - repo
         - repo:status